dzalf/Colormap-in-Processing/Colormap_noClass/README.md

-This version doe not use a class for storing the colors rather an ArrayList
+This version does not use a class for storing the colors rather an ArrayList